maemo-leste/maemo-user-guide/source/chapters/clock.rst

 Tap on *World clocks*

-You will be presented with the following screen:
+You will be greeted with the following screen:

 |world-clocks|